 Hillman is a tiny village located in the state of Michigan.
 With a population of 654 people and two associated neighborhoods, Hillman is the 543rd largest community in Michigan.

-A relatively large number of people in Hillman telecommute to their jobs.
-Overall, about 7.57% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 7.57% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The overall crime rate in Hillman is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.